 While waiting for our turn, we enjoyed watching the adorable long-tailed macaques or Old World monkeys and monitor lizards crawling and climbing the trees.

 Inside the dark underground cave, you’ll get to see some amazing rock formations such as the nativity scene.
 It stinks with bat urine and droppings which is normal for a large cave.
-I had my own headlamp which I used for multi-day camping but the banca guide, of course, is equipped with ultra-wide beam headlamp designed for caving.
-He will keep talking about underground river facts, will blurt out scripted jokes, but still funny nonetheless, and will tell what direction to look at for different types and shapes of stalagmites on the floor and stalactites at the ceiling.
+I had my own headlamp which I use for multi-day camping but the banca guide, of course, was equipped with ultra-wide beam headlamp designed for caving.
+He kept talking about underground river facts, blurted out scripted jokes, but still funny nevertheless, and led us with what direction to look at for different types and shapes of stalagmites on the floor and stalactites at the ceiling.

 The trip to El Nido was long and tiring, especially for my parents, but we did enjoy the lush green scenery and the beautiful sunset along the way.

 It took us five hours to reach El Nido by van from Puerto Princesa.
 We then had a simple dinner in a local restaurant and walked around the town in the evening.

 The night was lively.
 There were folk dances performed in their sports complex, yummy street foods and peryahan because it was their fiesta week.
 It was also nice to walk along the beach with the night’s cool breeze.
 I got myself a bottle of beer as beachfront bars were still open late night.
 Some were doing fire dances to freely entertain us.

 Island Hopping Tour